 Real World Example:

-This isn’t just a theory.
+And this isn’t just a theory.
 We recently worked with a founder in the e-commerce space who wanted to build a complex feature we knew their customers wouldn’t use.
 Pushing back was a tough conversation, but we suggested a much simpler solution instead.
 They listened.
 That simpler feature is now their most used, and it saved them two months and around $10,000 in development costs.

 A Quick Reference Guide: